 The Springfield Plain is in the western part of the Ozark Uplift.
 It is primarily a smooth plateau with some dissection along streams.
 Elevation is about 1,000 feet in the north to over 1,700 feet in the east along the Burlington Escarpment adjacent to the Ozark Highlands.
 The underlying bedrock is mainly Mississippian-aged limestone, with areas of shale on lower slopes and structural benches, and intermittent Pennsylvanian-aged sandstone deposits on the plateau surface.

 Classification relationships

 Terrestrial Natural Community Type in Missouri (Nelson, 2010):

-The reference state for this ecological site is most similar to a Dry-Mesic Chert Woodland.
+The reference state for this ecological site is not correlated to a community.

 Missouri Department of Conservation Forest and Woodland Communities (Missouri Department of Conservation, 2006):